MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 From here I switched focus to [PyTNG](https://github.com/MDAnalysis/pytng), a set of Python bindings designed for use by MDAnalysis although technically a separate library.
-I worked on PyTNG for most of the second half of GSOC.
-This required changing gears a little bit as well as learning Cython, which was initially a bit of a learning curve for me.
+I worked on PyTNG for most of the second half of GSoC.
+This required changing gears a little bit as well as learning [Cython](https://cython.org), which was initially a bit of a learning curve for me.

 Firstly I changed the TNG libraries exported with PyTNG itself to